1538: John Lambert, “none but Christ”

 [Y]ou have no authority, without the common consent of all Christians, to make a law or Act of Parliament or Council against the union of Christendom.

-Paul Scofield bears enjoying at length in the trial scene as produced in A Man for All Seasons:
+Paul Scofield bears enjoying in the role in A Man for All Seasons:

 More is sometimes suspected of desiring martyrdom since he marched so unerringly into it, but he also made every attempt to survive Henry’s demand the he affirm the royal remarriage and the king’s ecclesiastical supremacy by withdrawing silently from the public sphere rather than openly opposing it.
 More had by every account an enviable, downright happy life at his own hearth, and a tender and intellectual relationship with his favorite daughter Meg.
 (Meg corresponded with her father in prison, collected his works, and retrieved his head from London Bridge.)